NeriRos/NeriRos/README.md

 - A production-grade AI-powered SaaS platform, developed from end to end by myself
 - A full-stack web app licensed to the Israeli police and courts, developed 80% by myself
+- ERPs and Automations platforms.
+- WordPress sites and plugins, Shopify themes and apps.
 - Numerous other exciting projects

 ## 🌟 Skills and Principles